 Jen is an experienced designer and communicator and currently works as Marketing & Communications Director at the University of Florida College of Journalism and Communications for online graduate programs.
 She is also an adjunct lecturer in the UF CJC's Web Design and Online Communication program.

-Jen is a graduate of the University of Florida’s College of Journalism and Communication’s Web Design and Online Communication master’s program.
-Prior to obtaining her master’s degree, Jen graduated from the Idaho State University with a B.A. in Mass Communication specializing in Visual Communication and Graphic Design.
+Jen earned a Master's Degree from the University of Florida in Web Design and Online Communication.
+Jen also graduated from Idaho State University with a B.A. in Mass Communication specializing in Visual Communication and Graphic Design.